 Originally designed in 2012 by NYU engineering, mathematics and education students, Science of Smart Cities (SoSC) introduces middle school students to engineering, science, computer science and technology that make cities more sustainable, efficient and safer.
 Through hands-on activities, demonstrations and experiments, STEM concepts are integrated showing how those concepts are applied through engineering disciplines in cities today and how they might be applied in cities in the future.
 Participants not only learn about the scientific method and research practices, SoSC connects participating students to each other, and to college age near-peers, through teamwork and mentorship.

-Lunch, snacks are not provided.
-Students must bring their own food or have money
+- Lunch, snacks are not provided.
+Students must bring their own food or have money to purchase lunch

 Who Can Apply?

-- Have demonstrated interest in STEM as shown in the required (short) application essays
+Have demonstrated interest/are highly motivated in STEM as shown in essays and application

 Important Dates to Know